 Children living in extreme poverty

 It is estimated that 104 million children under 5 are living in extreme poverty, while that number extends to 328 million for children under 18 (World Bank, 2016).

 Children suffer the most when living in poverty.
 Their young, developing bodies are less resilient to the effects of living without clean water, food or health care.
 As a result, many children living in poverty suffer from malnutrition and disease.
 If left untreated—which is common due to limited access to health care—they cannot survive.
-It is estimated that only 10% of children suffering from severe acute malnutrition receive treatment.
+It is estimated that less than a third of children suffering from severe acute malnutrition receive treatment.

 Watch the story of 13-year-old Keynyang, a brave young boy trying to support his family after conflict forced them to flee their home in South Sudan.
 With no money or food, his family is trying to survive by eating leaves.

 Keynyang's story demonstrates that extreme poverty is often the result of external factors that are far beyond the family's control.
 However, with the right support, there is hope.
 We have 40 years of experience of saving lives and supporting self-sufficiency for some of the world's most vulnerable populations.
 We are able to help communities become more resilient to external factors that cause extreme poverty, and help families recover from natural disasters or forced displacement.

 Solutions to Poverty and Hunger